This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

-This chapter provides an overview of developments relating to antitrust law in Japan and enforcements made by the Japan Fair Trade Commission (JFTC) from January 2020 to February 2021.
+This chapter provides an overview of developments relating to antitrust law in Japan and enforcements made by the Japan Fair Trade Commission (JFTC) from February 2021 to January 2022.
 While some activities, including dawn raids, may have been limited under covid-19 conditions, the JFTC continues to take enforcement action against cartel conduct and vertical restraints.

-- new enforcement trends under the commitment procedures.
+- JFTC’s enforcement trends in the digital sector

 Referenced in this article

-- JFTC’s criminal Accusation against Pharmaceutical Wholesalers over Coordination of Bids by Japan Community Health Care Organization;
+- Criminal case on Pharmaceutical Wholesalers over Coordination of Bids by Japan Community Health Care Organization

-- JFTC Issued a Surcharge Payment Order against Mainami Aviation Services Co, Ltd;
+- Surcharge Payment Order against Mainami Aviation Services Co, Ltd

-- Approval of the Commitment Plan submitted by Amazon Japan GK;
+- Approval of the Commitment Plan submitted by BMW Japan Corp

-- Approval of the Commitment Plan submitted by Genky Stores, Inc;
+- Approval of the Commitment Plan submitted by Alcon Japan

-The Japan Fair Trade Commission (JFTC) is the enforcement authority in Japan for anticompetitive conducts prohibited by Japanese antitrust law – the Act on Prohibition of Private Monopolisation and Maintenance of Fair Trade (AMA).
-The four main regulations of the AMA are:
+The Japan Fair Trade Commission (JFTC) is the enforcement authority in Japan for anticompetitive conduct prohibited by Japanese antitrust law – the Act on Prohibition of Private Monopolisation and Maintenance of Fair Trade (AMA).
+The four main regulation areas of the AMA are:

 - cartels and bid riggings;